 So there you have it.
 Everything you’ll need to know to keep your bearded dragon safe and happy during a trip.

 Remember, they rely on you for everything!
-Take care of your beardie and travel safe!
+Take care of your beardie, and travel safely!
 Done right, you’ll have fond memories of your beardie road trips that you’ll cherish for years!